LogoLogo

 Probably these screws should be checked regularly during the season.
 They are ss self tapping screws in an aluminum mast and over time corrosion is a factor, although the screws did not look bad.
 Maybe it was just a material yield failure in the aluminum which I couldn't see.
 Anyway, when these screws let go the track was not strong enough, and distorted and bent.
 By tapping the bottom of the car with a hammer I repositioned the car up higher on the track to a section that was not bent and the screws tight, and reefed to take some load off the boom.

-So now, its winter and we have to fix this.
+So back to work.
+Marionette is back home and we had to fix this permanently.
 I had a $125 into a rebuilt slide car that needed a 7/8" track.
 No luck in finding it.
 The nearest current standard I could find was a 1" wide T track with a 1/4" inch base instead of 1/8" - a beefier section.
 I found an 18" section for $2 in Defender's clearance section - a wonderful place to find stuff and unbelievable prices.
 I once found a pair of new Lewmar # 8 winches for $75 the pair!

 It cost me $50 to have the 1" milled to 7/8" and, after some fine filing and polishing to fit, I have a sturdier new 7/8" track.
 I will position the new track so I can drill and tap new holes into the mast and back up tube.
 These would be much stronger than the self tapping screws in the old system.
 I may even get extra long bolts (5 1/2 or 6 " bolts) and through bolt the track to the other side of the mast - just at the black band location.